 As with any form of written communication, always have your target audience in mind.
 Project managers and HR personnel are busy professionals who receive countless applications so craft yours to stand out right away.

 Start by clearly stating your language pair/s in the title, for example, “Experienced Italian to English translator”.
 Make sure your CV is well-structured and use subheadings in bold to improve readability.
-The top third of your CV should highlight your most recent work experience, your skills and area of expertise.
+There are easy-to-download templates to help you create a professional and organized résumé.
+The top third part should highlight your most recent work experience, your skills and area of expertise.

 Below are the essential elements of a translator’s CV: